-IoT SDK Examples
+IoT SDK examples

 The IoT SDK examples demonstrate how to:

-This section assumes that you have downloaded the example repository and that the iot-edge directory is your current directory.
+These examples assume that you have downloaded the example repository and that the iot-edge directory is your current directory.

-This example authenticates a Thing and requests an access token for the Thing.
-The Thing must have an asymmetric key pair for signing.
+This example authenticates a thing and requests an access token for the thing.
+The thing must have an asymmetric key pair for signing.
 This is provided in the /path/to/iot-edge/examples/resources directory.
 The source code for this example is in /path/to/iot-edge/examples/thing/simple/main.go.

-This sequence diagram shows how the Thing is authenticated for the session:
+This sequence diagram shows how the thing is authenticated for the session:

 manual-registration